Glareone/CKAD-Kubernetes-for-developers/README.md

 <details>
 <summary>Create namespace cronjob</summary>

-* You may use `kubectl create cronjob --help and take example of job` or you may use example from https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/
+* You may use `kubectl create cronjob --help and take example of job` or it suggests the following:
+  `kubectl create cronjob test-job --image=busybox --schedule="*/1 * * * *"`

+* you may use example from https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/

 </details>